sideprotocol/atomic-swap-solidity/spec/README.md

 ### User roles

-- Maker: The maker is the user who initiates the trade, taking the first step in the process.
+- `Maker`: The maker is the user who initiates the trade, taking the first step in the process.
-- Taker: The taker,on the other hand, is the user who responds to an existing trade, essentially becoming the trade's counterpart.
+- `Taker`: The taker,on the other hand, is the user who responds to an existing trade, essentially becoming the trade's counterpart.
-- Bidder: The taker who offer a different price for an order.
+- `Bidder`: The taker who offer a different price for an order.

 ### Order creation and execution